 Superproperty of: E83 Type Creation.
-P135 created type (was created by): E55 Type the composition of "The Four Friends" by A. A. Milne (E65) has created "The Four Friends" by A. A. Milne (E28)
+P135 created type (was created by): E55 Type

-This property allows a conceptual E65 Creation to be linked to the E28 Conceptual Object Scope note:
+Scope note: This property allows a conceptual E65 Creation to be linked to the E28 Conceptual Object

 It represents the act of conceiving the intellectual content of the E28 Conceptual Object.
 It does not represent the act of creating the first physical carrier of the E28 Conceptual Object.
 As an example, this is the composition of a poem, not its commitment to paper.